Tony Wallace (footballer): Greenock Morton

 Wallace scored on his début for Morton in a Challenge Cup first round tie against Albion Rovers.

 In February 2014, Wallace went on loan to Queen's Park for a month.
 After his loan spell, he returned to Morton for one start before being sent back on loan to Queen's Park until the end of the season.
 He left Morton in the summer of 2014.

 Lowland and Highland Leagues

 After leaving Morton, Wallace joined newly-formed BSC Glasgow competing in the Lowland Football League.
 He left BSC after winning the SFA Challenge Cup in his only season at the club.

 On 18 July 2015, Wallace moved to Highland Football League club Nairn County, signing a one-year contract.

 Return to senior football

 In June 2016, Wallace returned to the SPFL, signing for Scottish League One side East Fife.
 He was released by East Fife after one season with the side.

 Later career

 Wallace joined Lowland Football League side East Kilbride in November 2017.
 After a season Wallace returned to the SPFL with Annan Athletic and scored his first goal for them in the Scottish Challenge Cup against Celtic U21.

-On 26 May 2019, Wallace moved to Clyde, signing a two-year contract.
-He returned to Annan Athletc in March 2021.
+On 26 May 2019, Wallace moved to Clyde, signing a two-year contract but left in January 2020 for Gartcairn.
+He returned to Annan Athletic in March 2021 scoring 18 times in the 2021-22 season.
+The following season he was part of the first Galabankies squad to win promotion from Scottish League Two.
+He returned to Dumbarton in May 2023 after leaving Annan scoring the first goal of his second spell with the club in a 2-1 win against Inverness Caledonian Thistle in July 2023.
+He extended his deal with the club until the summer of 2025 in February 2024.
+Wallace netted 16 times as the Sons won the promotion playoffs from Scottish League Two in the 2023-24 season - his second straight promotion from the fourth tier, and second playoff victory as a Dumbarton player.